radawson/Vampire/README.md

 A Minecraft plugin that adds vampire mechanics to your server, allowing players to become vampires, infect others, and use various vampire abilities.

+## Credits

+This plugin is a re-work of the MassiveCraft Vampire plugin.
+The original plugin was created by the MassiveCraft team.
+This version has been modernized, improved, and adapted for newer Minecraft versions with enhanced features and better code organization.
+It also no longer depends on the MassiveCore or other Massiver Plugins.

 ## Features

 - **Vampire Transformation**: Players can become vampires through infection or commands